gitdegu/git-101/README.md

 		* 6076566 - color & font weight (45 minutes ago) <userName>
 		* 773db17 - Add header (2 hours ago) <userName>

-# BRANCHING
+# What is Branching?

 This is a feature supported in git and has a role of creating inline path along with the master.
 The inline path helps developers to do their work separatly and contribue their work to the master environment inorder to merge it.

-# Creating Branch
+# Creating Branch - git branch branchName
 In order to create a branch, there is a command
 	**command
 		git branch "branch_name"

-# Listing out branching
+# Listing out branching - git branch
 This is a command used to list out all the created branches along with the master branch.
 	**commands
 		git branch